OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 00101236 JMP             eb cf                   LAB_00101207
 ```

-0x1 is added to the virtual instruction pointer.
-The value currently in rcx is then moved into rax and the same occurs for [RCX + local_130] into edi.
+The hexadecimal value 0x1 is added to the virtual instruction pointer.
+The value currently in [rcx], gets dereferenced and then moved into `rax`.
+The same occurs for `edi`, in which the dereferenced value of [RCX + local_130] gets copied.
-The moved value from edi gets then again moved into the memory address at [RAX].
+The value from `edi` gets then again moved into the address in memory at [rax].
-Before the control flow is then handed again to the dispatcher, the virtual stack pointer is incremented in size by adding 0x10 and thus pointing on the top of the stack.
+Before the control flow is then handed back again to the dispatcher, the virtual stack pointer is incremented by adding 0x10 and thus pointing to the top of the stack.

-#### Handler 0x1281
+#### Handler 0x101281
 This handler is different from the previous occurences.
 As seen by the graph view, the handler consists of multiple basic blocks:
 <img src="https://github.com/OpaxIV/hslu_secproj/assets/93701325/b5252f42-d22a-4fd1-8271-b923e632cbd5" width="700">